Coordination Event Detection and Initiator Identification in Time Series Data: Results

-We identify the top-$k$ leaders by support, on the fish school trajectory dataset (see: Section \ref{subsubsec:fish}), where we have the labels of `trained' individuals who should lead the school to feeding sites.
-Table \ref{FishPredictTB} reports precision over $24$ trials.
-Similar to the simulation models, PageRank performs best overall, again suggesting that following is better captured in network representation than individual trajectory features.
+We identify the top-$k$ global initiators of the fish school trajectory dataset (see Section \ref{subsubsec:fish}), where we have the labels of `trained' individuals expected to lead the school to feeding sites.
+Table \ref{FishPredictTB} reports precision of identifying trained fish as initiators over $24$ trials.
+The Initiator column is precision of predicting a trained fish as a global initiator.
+The Top-4 rank column is precision of identifying trained fish as the top-4 ranking individuals.
+Similar to the simulation models, FLICA performs best overall, again suggesting that dynamic following network representation captures `following' better than other features.